 The American Metal message for this integrated campaign was far-reaching.
 The campaign push started internally, with Zekelman providing shirts and swag for its 2,300 employees in 15 locations.
 The two TV commercials garnered 89,900,000 total impressions, and the SiriusXM radio commercial generated 104,800,000 impressions.
 The paid social program garnered 10,310,623 impressions, with 234,689 clicks and 1,436 conversions, from April through September 2018.
 Responses from customers, employees, lawmakers and industry professionals alike has been overwhelmingly positive.

 The initiative is meant to be bigger than just the brand, though Zekelman benefits from the reflected glow of being the company that brought the issue to the fore.
 We positioned Zekelman as a thought leader in this regard, while keeping branding to a minimum to make the story more powerful.
 Distributors have said they appreciate knowing that Zekelman supports domestic workers like them, and that Zekelman is a go-to source for American-made products.
 American Metal positions the company’s efforts as examples of how other industry players can make a difference.
 It’s not marketing — it’s a movement.

 This campaign earned a silver Horizon Interactive Award along with its website and a 2019 Killer Content Award, as did this interactive tool we created for a client to vastly increase lead flow.
-If you’re interested in getting a new project or campaign started?
+Interested in getting a new project or campaign started?
 Get in touch with an Mx expert.
-If you’re want to in stay up to date with industry insights?
-Subscribe to our blog.
+If you want to in stay up to date with industry insights, subscribe to our blog.